-And no, brushing your teeth with Tooth Suds soap doesn’t taste like mom washed your mouth out soap.
+And no, brushing your teeth with Tooth Suds soap doesn’t taste like mom washed your mouth out with soap.
 We’ve formulated our toothbrushing soap without the “soap tasting” oils that you’ll find in hand and body soaps (and there are no synthetic detergents, silicone, or toxins to worry about either).

-In fact, many of our customers prefer the light taste of Tooth Suds and our Mouthwash Crystals over conventional toothpaste and mouthwashes.
+Many of our customers prefer the light taste of Tooth Suds and our Mouthwash Crystals over conventional toothpaste and mouthwashes.
 Our Tooth Suds bar soap for teeth has a very light flavor from the essential oils used in the formula.
 Our Mouthwash Crystals leave your mouth feeling fresh.

 Here’s the lowdown on brushing teeth with soap:

 Toothpaste was used long before toothbrushes were invented.
 It is believed that the Egyptians started using a paste to clean their teeth around 5000BC.
 Ancient Greeks and Romans also used toothpaste, and China started using it around 500BC.